Hairdressers/barbers cut, colour and style hair. Barbers also shave and trim hair, moustaches and beards.

 - (04) 548 9818 - email@example.com - www.nzhairdressing.org.nz

 - New Zealand Hair and Beauty Industry Training Organisation (HITO)

 - (04) 499 1180 - firstname.lastname@example.org - www.hito.org.nz

 What are the chances of getting a job?

-- studied at a hairdressing/barber school
+- study at a hairdressing/barbering school